The Hitch-Hiker’s Guide to the Galaxy – Fit the Second

 The Good Life (1975-1978) may be something of an antithesis to it.
 The Goods are persistently optimistic in their attempts at suburban self-sufficiency.
 The idea is originally Tom’s alone and unlike Reggie he does not attempt to escape every element of his life: he stays with his wife, they stay in their home and they remain friends with their neighbours.
 Despite the final episode’s example that “lots of the people were mean”, Tom and Barbara largely succeed in their efforts to forge a way of life that is more rewarding.

-RELATED ► Blake's 7 - Warlord
+RELATED ► Blake's 7 - Trial

 This is something I’d like to explore further – why does this questioning of the status quo occur in the 1970s?
 Perhaps because at that time many people’s lives had recently gone through significant changes.
 With no fear of an imminent war, once most of the population has acquired two weeks annual paid leave, an indoor lav and a refrigerator, maybe that’s when people stop to question whether life should mean more than just survival in reasonable living conditions.
 Although they choose to depict it in a humorous way, Douglas Adams and David Nobbs, writer of the Reggie Perrin books and TV series, both posit that this is as good as it gets.